Seinarukiro2/getkini_interview/README.md

 ## Goals

 My primary goal is to implement artificial intelligence for automated resume parsing and data extraction using the Chat-GPT-3.5-Turbo model.
-Additionally, we aim to deploy an isolated model on a personal server for commercial use.
+Additionally, I aim to deploy an isolated model on a personal server for commercial use.

 ## License